abarruda/pihole-ha/README.md

 Export the password you wish to use to access the web admin interface to the `$PIHOLE_PASS` environment variable.
 Then execute the `run.sh` script.

 ### Kubernetes Requirements
 If the cluster is run on bare metal, [Metal LB](https://metallb.universe.tf/) will be neceesary for the service's specific IP address assignment.
-The IP address must be chosen and specified in the appropriate locations in both `pihole-ha-deployment.yaml` and `pihole-ha-service.yaml` sepcs.
+The IP address must be chosen and specified in the appropriate locations in both `pihole-ha-deployment.yaml` and `pihole-ha-service.yaml` specs.

 The kubernetes Deployment will require a `pihole-ui-secret` secret to exist with a key `password` whose value is the base 64 encoding of the password that will gain access to the web admin interface.